Cognizant Major League Cricket brings international sports stars to Broward County for the fourth July weekly matches - ExBulletin

 Cognizant Major League Cricket brings international sports stars to Broward County for the fourth July weekly matches

-After opening matches on the Grand prairie cricket stage (June 2029), MLCS third season is concluded with the play -offs and champion finale back in Grand Prairie from 813 July.
+After opening matches on the Oakland Coliseum (June 1218) and Grand prairie cricket stage (June 2029), MLCS third season is concluded with the play -offs and champion finale back in Grand Prairie from 813 July.

 This elite level of cricket game and competition emphasizes the importance of our stadiums in the experience and expansion of professional cricket in the United States and all over the world, said Broward County Commissioner Hazelle Rogers.
 We are pleased to welcome fans and teams in Broward County and look forward to seeing everyone there!